 white/blight/right/kite/white/height/night and moth/cloth/broth/cloth and heal-all/appall/small.

-The basic meter (metre in UK) is iambic pentameter, Frost's default, where a line has ten syllables and the de-DUM de-DUM rhythm is steady and familiar.
+The basic meter is iambic pentameter, Frost's default, where a line has ten syllables and the de-DUM de-DUM rhythm is steady and familiar.
 For example:

 I found a dimpled spider, fat and white,

 The stresses come right after the non-stressed syllables so creating a kind of lilt.
-But other lines have mixed meter, which alters the stress and rhythm and creates emphasis whilst slowing down the pace:
+But other lines have a mixed meters, which alters the stress and rhythm and creates emphasis whilst slowing down the pace:

 And dead wings carried like a paper kite.